 Upon closer examination, Jessup was able to identify one set of handwriting as belonging to Allen.

 Between the book, the original letters, and subsequent correspondences, the strange tale of the USS Eldridge, a destroyer escort, came to light.
 Allen has to have been witness to some incredible events while he worked at the Philadelphia Naval Shipyard in 1943.

 In July, he witnessed the first attempt by the Naval to turn a ship invisible.
 The July experiment only succeeded in turning parts of the ship invisible.
 Things were business as usual for the rest of the summer, and well into the fall.

-On October 28th, Allen noticed a strange green mist surround the Eldridge.
+On October 28, Allen noticed a strange green mist surrounding the Eldridge.
 What followed was first an extremely strange sequence of visual effects, before the ship vanished completely.
-Within seconds, it appeared again over 200 miles away, in Norfolk, VA.
-However it reappeared in Pennsylvania in under a minute.
+Within seconds, it appeared again over 200 miles away, in Norfolk, Virginia.
+However, it reappeared in Pennsylvania in under a minute.